martinfilliau/moxie/docs/source/http_api/endpoints/places.rst

 			"address": "example"
 		}

-    :param id: ID of the resource
+    :param id: ID of the resource, if multiple resources, separated by a comma
     :type id: string

     :statuscode 200: resource found
     :statuscode 301: redirection to the resource by its main ID
     :statuscode 404: no resource found
     :statuscode 503: Service not available

+    If multiple resources are requested, as much documents as possible will be returned (i.e. if one of the identifier requested is not found, all other documents will be returned).

 .. http:get:: /places/search